theonlyway/xWinRM/README.md

 **HTTPSCertThumpprint**

-- true - Enable basic authentication for the WinRM service
-- false - Disable basic authenticaiton for the WinRM service
+- If you supply a thumbprint it will configure the HTTPS listener with the thumbprint.
+However, if you don't specify one it will create an self-signed certificate that is valid for 10 years and is non-exportable.

-The default value is **true**
+The default value is **self**

 **Service_Basic**